librenms/librenms/INSTALL.md

 NOTE: What follows is a very rough list of commands.
 This works on a fresh install of Ubuntu 12.04.

-NOTE: These instructions assume you are using a separate server for your database.
-You will need to adjust the instructions if you are running the database on the same server.

 NOTE: These instructions assume you are the root user.
 If you are not, prepend `sudo` to all shell commands (the ones that aren't at `mysql>` prompts) or temporarily become a user with root privileges with `sudo -s`.

 ## On the DB Server ##